 Kayaks allow you to navigate the Sunshine Coast's ocean playground.
 Popular paddling destinations include Sechelt Inlet, Desolation Sound, Lund, Pender Harbour, and Howe Sound (via Gibsons).

 On the Southern Sunshine Coast, rent a sea kayak or book a tour from Pedals and Paddles, the Egmont Adventure Centre, Metta Eco Experiences, Alpha Adventures, Halfmoon Sea Kayaks or Talaysay Tours.
-In qathet, head out on the water outfitted by Powell River Sea Kayaks, Footprint Nature Explorations, and Terracentric Coastal Adventures.
+On the Northern Sunshine Coast, head out on the water outfitted by Powell River Sea Kayaks, Footprint Nature Explorations, or Terracentric Coastal Adventures.

 SUPs (stand-up paddleboards) are a great option for those who want the flexibility of exploring both ocean and freshwater.
 Depending on the day and conditions, you can paddle quiet freshwater lakes in Pender Harbour or cruise close to the shoreline in Gibsons, Sechelt, and Powell River (and make beach stops in between).
 They're also great if you're short on time and are looking for a quick way to exercise the body and soul.